Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 • Neglecting brick sessions

-• Starting too fast in running after cycling
+• Starting the run too fast after the bike

 • Ignoring muscle strengthening